bsharper/podiarize/README.md

 - Condensing podcasts to focus on the main content
 - Removing advertisements or less relevant sections

+**This is not a finished project, it may work for you as-is, but some podcasts may not work properly with default settings**

 ## Features

 - Speaker diarization using pyannote.audio